Contractual Boss Immunity

-- Command & Conquer plays this straight; in the GDI campaign, you can't one shot the temple of Nod with the Ion Cannon.
-The rest of the series made sure you can't knock out the superweapon building or construction yard with only one superweapon attack, but the rest of the base used to power these weapons were fair game.
+- Command & Conquer: Tiberian Dawn plays a variation; in the GDI campaign, the Temple of Nod has way more HP than can be taken off with a shot from the Ion Cannon, and repairs fast enough to be at full strength by the time it recharges.
+You have to breach Nod's defenses and damage it normally before you can obliterate it with the Ion Cannon.
+The rest of the series usually makes sure you can't knock out the superweapon building or construction yard with only one superweapon attack, but the rest of the base used to power these weapons are usually fair game.

 - Tiberian Sun's expansion Firestorm had a curious glitch in the last mission of the game.
 While a single Ion Cannon blast won't destroy the mission objective, it can destroy the firestorm generator protecting it.
 Doing so bypasses the entire sidequest of having to capture the relay stations to shut the core off.
 In addition, while the Core Defender is resistant to all attacks, it was still programmed as a base land unit, so if you destroyed the bridge it was on while it was over water, it just dies due to the game not knowing what to do with a unit dropped into water.